asyncapi/website/pages/docs/tutorials/kafka/index.md

       payload:
         type: object
         properties:
-          user-id:
+          userId:
             type: integer
-            description: This property describes the id of the user
+            description: This property describes the ID of the user
-          user-email:
+          userEmail:
             type: string
-            description: This property describes the id of the user
+            description: This property describes the ID of the user
 ```

 In the above snippet:

 - The `userSignedUp` message is defined which describes the payload (content) of the message.

-- The `payload` property defines the content of the message using [JSON Schema](https://json-schema.org/).
-It means that your message payload should contain a `user-id` which is an integer and a `user-email` property which is a string property.
+- The `payload` property defines the content of the message.
+It means that your message payload should contain a `userId` which is an integer and a `userEmail` property which is a string property.

 ## Summary